 This article isn’t being written to explain the profession’s diversity, but rather to discuss their unique role in collaborating with designers and builders.
 In this regard, an OT’s role is to provide input about how people function in a home environment when illness, injury, or disability are present.

 If you are an architect, builder, or another related professional, this article will help you understand the unique perspectives OT has within the home building industry.
-Similar to the different interests and skill sets developed through training for building and design professionals, OTs fall into different work setting and niches.
+Similar to the different interests and skill sets developed through training for building and design professionals, OTs fall into different practice areas and niches.
 This article will also help you decide what kind of OT would be the best collaborator depending on the needs of your project.

 Occupational Therapy (OT) Defined